akm799/launch-list/readme.md

 ### Variants

-There are two variants of the application:
+There are three variants of the application:

-1. `LaunchListCR`: A variant that uses [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html)
+1. `LaunchListCR`    : A variant that uses [Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) and follows the MVP design pattern.
-2. `LaunchListRx`: A variant that uses [RxJava2](https://github.com/ReactiveX/RxJava)
+2. `LaunchListRx`    : A variant that uses [RxJava2](https://github.com/ReactiveX/RxJava) and follows the MVP design pattern.
+3. `LaunchListRxMVVM`: A variant that uses [RxJava2](https://github.com/ReactiveX/RxJava) but follows the MVVM design pattern.

-Both variants behave identically.
-They were chosen to demonstrate the use of these two frameworks.
+All variants behave identically.
+They were chosen to demonstrate the use of these two frameworks ([Kotlin Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) and [RxJava2](https://github.com/ReactiveX/RxJava)) and the MVP and MVVM design patterns.

 ### Design

-The design adopted follows the MVP design pattern.
+The design adopted follows the MVP and MVVM design patterns.
 It is too complex for the simple functionality required, but it was chosen to illustrate the design patterns and best practices followed in larger scale and more demanding applications.

 ### Configuration